IBM-Bluemix-Docs/containers/cs_app_knative.md

 The current implementation of Knative does not provide a standard way to force your Knative `Serving` component to repull a container image.
 To repull an image from your registry, choose between the following options:

-- **Modify the Knative service `revisionTemplate`**: The `revisionTemplate` of a Knative service is used to create a revision of your Knative service.
-If you modify this revision template and for example, add the `repullFlag` annotation, Knative must create a new revision for your app.
+- **Modify the Knative service `template`**: The `template` of a Knative service is used to create a revision of your Knative service.
+If you modify this template and for example, add the `repullFlag` annotation, Knative must create a new revision for your app.
 As part of creating the revision, Knative must check for container image updates.
 When you set `imagePullPolicy: Always`, Knative cannot use the image cache in the cluster, but instead must pull the image from your container registry.
    ```
    apiVersion: serving.knative.dev/v1alpha1
    kind: Service
    metadata:
      name: <service_name>
    spec:
-     runLatest:
-       configuration:
-         revisionTemplate:
+     template:
        metadata:
          annotations:
            repullFlag: 123
        spec:
-             container:
+         containers:
-               image: <image_name>
+         - image: <image_name>
            imagePullPolicy: Always
     ```
     {: codeblock}